watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

    "Number of rotating paddle wheels", ":math:`n_w`", "num_paddle_wheels", "None", "None" "Number of paddles per wheel", ":math:`n_p`", "num_paddles_per_wheel", "None", "None"

-**Users must provide values for and 'fix' these variables to solve the model**
+**Users must provide values for and 'fix' these variables to solve the model with DOF=0.
+However, user's may also leave unfixed for optimization purposes.**

 **NOTE: Default values are provided for the slope and intercept relationships between Turbidity and TSS.
 These come from Rugner et al. (2013) but can be substituted as needed to match any data available relating turbidity to TSS.**

+**NOTE: Variables for 'temperature', 'pressure', and 'flow_mass_phase_comp' come from the associated property package as state variables and are accessed via {port_name}.{state_var_name}**

 Chemical Dosing Parameters